Finishing a Basement in Westchester: 2026 Costs, Egress, and Waterproofing

 Window wells and their own rules

-If the new egress window is below grade, you need a window well with a minimum horizontal projection of 36 inches from the foundation and a minimum area of 9 square feet.
-If the well is more than 44 inches deep, it needs a permanently attached ladder or steps.
-Westchester inspectors check this, and it’s one of the most common fail-and-return items on final inspection.
+If the new egress window is below grade, IRC R310.2.3 requires a window well with a horizontal projection from the foundation of at least 36 inches and a horizontal area of at least 9 sq ft.
+Wells deeper than 44 inches need a permanently attached ladder or steps.
+Westchester inspectors check window-well dimensions, and missing well geometry is a common fail-and-return item on final inspection.

 What the $4K–$12K actually buys

-Low end: cutting a 3’x4’ opening in an 8-inch poured wall, installing a vinyl egress window with a metal corrugated window well, exterior grading, basic interior finish patching.
-High end: 12-inch wall, larger opening, wood or fiberglass window, composite or stone-veneer finished window well with cover, full interior finish including trim and drywall patching, concrete cap at the well.
-Get quotes on both the opening cut and the finish-out as separate line items — they’re different skill sets and sometimes different contractors.
+Low end: cutting a code-compliant opening in an 8-inch poured wall, installing a vinyl egress window with a metal corrugated window well, exterior grading, basic interior finish patching.
+High end: 12-inch wall, larger opening, wood or fiberglass window, composite or stone-veneer finished window well with cover, full interior trim and drywall patching, concrete cap at the well.
+Get the opening cut and the finish-out as separate line items—they’re different skill sets and sometimes different contractors.

 Waterproofing

-Much of southern Westchester sits on bedrock with inconsistent drainage, and basements in Yonkers, Mount Vernon, Greenburgh, and New Rochelle frequently need active waterproofing before finish work starts.
-Interior French drain and sump pump: $4,000–$10,000.
-Full exterior waterproofing: $15,000–$40,000.
-Budget for this — finishing over a wet basement fails within a year.
+Much of southern Westchester sits on bedrock with inconsistent drainage, and basements in Yonkers, Mount Vernon, Greenburgh, and New Rochelle often need active waterproofing before finish work starts.
+Interior French drain and sump pump runs roughly $4,000–$10,000.
+Full exterior waterproofing (excavation, membrane, drainage mat, backfill) runs roughly $15,000–$40,000.
+Budget for it—finishing over a wet basement fails.
+(For broader flood-related Westchester context, see Westchester flooding, home protection, and insurance.)

 How to tell if you need interior vs. exterior waterproofing

-Interior French drain and sump is the right answer when water is entering through the cove joint (where the floor meets the wall) or through minor seepage in the concrete itself.
-Exterior waterproofing is the right answer when there’s active hydrostatic pressure pushing water through the wall, visible cracks with efflorescence deposits, or a persistent moisture problem on a specific wall that faces a slope or a neighbor’s drainage runoff.
-Most Westchester basements get the interior solution — exterior is reserved for the worst cases.
+Interior French drain plus sump is the right answer when water is entering through the cove joint (where the floor meets the wall) or through minor seepage.
+Exterior waterproofing is the right answer when there’s active hydrostatic pressure pushing water through the wall, visible cracks with efflorescence deposits, or persistent moisture on a specific wall facing a slope or a neighbor’s drainage runoff.
+Most Westchester basements get the interior solution—exterior is reserved for the worst cases.

 Why finishing over a wet basement fails

-Water doesn’t just damage drywall — it feeds mold in the insulation cavity, rots the framing sill plate, and destroys LVP flooring from underneath.
-I’ve seen $75K finishes stripped down to the foundation after a single heavy storm because the homeowner skipped the $6K waterproofing step.
-If there’s any history of moisture — visible stains, efflorescence, musty smell — handle it before you frame a single wall.
+Water doesn’t just damage drywall—it feeds mold in the insulation cavity, rots the framing sill plate, and destroys LVP flooring from underneath.
+A $75K finish stripped down to the foundation after a single heavy storm is the classic outcome of skipping the $6K waterproofing step.
+If there’s any history of moisture—visible stains, efflorescence, musty smell—handle it before you frame a single wall.

 The humidity test most contractors skip

 Run a digital humidity monitor in the basement for at least two weeks, ideally spanning a rain event.
-Basement relative humidity above 55% sustained, or short spikes above 70% during or after rain, mean you have a moisture problem that needs active mitigation, not just dehumidification.
-A $40 humidity monitor from the hardware store can save you $50K in re-work.
+Sustained relative humidity above 55%, or short spikes above 70% during or after rain, indicates a moisture problem that needs active mitigation rather than just dehumidification.
+A $40 humidity monitor can save $50K in re-work.

 What “lowering the floor” actually costs

 Two methods exist.
-Underpinning (extending the existing foundation footings deeper so the floor can be dropped) runs $55,000–$120,000 on a typical Westchester home — it’s a major structural project requiring an engineer, multiple sequenced concrete pours, and extended schedule.
-Bench footing (pouring a new foundation wall inset from the existing wall, allowing the interior floor to drop without disturbing the original footing) runs $30,000–$70,000 but costs you square footage.
+Underpinning (extending the existing foundation footings deeper so the floor can be dropped) typically runs $55,000–$120,000 on a Westchester home—a major structural project requiring a NY-licensed PE, sequenced concrete pours, and an extended schedule.
+Bench footing (pouring a new foundation wall inset from the existing wall, allowing the interior floor to drop without disturbing the original footing) typically runs $30,000–$70,000 but costs you square footage.
 Both add 3–6 months to the schedule.

 When it’s worth doing

 Lowering the floor almost never pencils out for a recreation-room finish.
-It often pencils out for an ADU conversion in a high-rent town where the added legal rentable square footage outweighs the structural cost.
-Run the numbers carefully with an appraiser before committing — this is the biggest trap in basement-finishing ROI.
+It can pencil out for a legal ADU conversion in a high-rent town where added legal rentable square footage outweighs the structural cost.
+Run the numbers carefully with an appraiser before committing—this is the biggest trap in basement-finishing ROI.

 Ducting and obstruction workarounds

 Even in a basement that meets the 7-foot minimum on paper, HVAC ducts, plumbing stacks, and steel beams can create low spots.
-Code typically allows isolated obstructions down to 6’4” if they cover less than 50% of the floor area, but check with your town — some enforce stricter limits.
-Smart basement design hides ducts in soffits along the perimeter rather than leaving them exposed in the middle of the room.
+R305.1 allows isolated obstructions down to 6′4″.
+Smart basement design hides ducts in soffits along the perimeter rather than leaving them exposed mid-room.

-The permit process is straightforward but the paperwork is non-trivial, and finishing without a permit is one of the most common self-inflicted problems I see Westchester homeowners create.
+The permit process is straightforward but the paperwork is non-trivial.
+Finishing without a permit is the most common self-inflicted problem on Westchester basement projects.

 What permits you actually need

-A basement finish touches building, electrical, plumbing (if there’s a bath or kitchenette), HVAC (if you’re extending the system), and egress.
-In most Westchester towns that means one building permit with sub-permits for the trade work, or separate permits pulled by each licensed trade.
-Your GC should handle this — if they push permits onto the homeowner, ask why.
+A basement finish typically touches building, electrical, plumbing (if there’s a bath or kitchenette), HVAC (if you’re extending the system), and egress.
+In most Westchester towns that means one building permit with sub-permits for trade work, or separate permits pulled by each licensed trade.
+Your GC should handle this; if they push permits onto the homeowner, ask why.

 When the work passes final inspection, the town issues an updated CO (or a letter of completion, depending on the town) reflecting the new finished square footage.
 That’s the document that makes the finish count at resale.
-Without it, the square footage remains unofficial — and title and appraisal issues follow you when you sell.
+Without it, the square footage remains unofficial—and title and appraisal issues follow you when you sell.
+(See Greenburgh building department guide and Yonkers historic permit enforcement for two of the more enforcement-heavy Westchester jurisdictions.)

 What skipping permits actually costs at resale

-Unpermitted basement finishes in Westchester typically cost 15–25% of their construction value at resale — sometimes more in towns where buyers’ attorneys routinely demand COs on record.
-In the worst cases, the buyer asks you to pull retroactive permits (possible but expensive and time-consuming), rip the finish out, or close at a reduced price.
+Unpermitted basement finishes routinely cost a meaningful share of their construction value at resale, especially in towns where buyers’ attorneys demand COs as a closing condition.
+In the worst cases, the buyer asks the seller to pull retroactive permits, rip the finish out, or close at a reduced price.
 Plan for permits from day one.

-First, run RiskWut to see the flood zone, groundwater exposure, and historical water issues for the address.
-Second, run PermitWut to check the town’s basement-apartment rules, ceiling-height minimums, egress requirements, and any unusual local amendments.
-Third, run CostWut to get a line-item estimate scoped to the specific finish level you want.
+A repeatable Westchester sequence: first, profile flood zone, groundwater exposure, and historical water issues for the address with RiskWut.
+Second, check the town’s basement-apartment rules, ceiling-height minimums, egress requirements, and any local amendments with PermitWut.
+Third, get a line-item estimate scoped to the finish level you want with CostWut.
 Fourth, write the scope of work so every contractor bids the same project.
 Fifth, pull permits and start.
+The full Design and Biz tools page ties them together.

 When to walk away from finishing

 There are basements that shouldn’t be finished.
-Homes in active flood zones (AE or worse) where flood insurance won’t cover finish-level damage.
-Basements with sustained water intrusion that no waterproofing system has resolved over multiple attempts.
-Ceiling heights under 6’4” in towns where underpinning isn’t economically viable.
-If one of those applies, spend the money on an addition or a different project — basement finishing isn’t always the right move just because the space exists.
+Homes in active flood zones (FEMA AE or worse) where flood insurance won’t cover finish-level damage.
+Basements with sustained water intrusion that no waterproofing system has resolved.
+Habitable-space ceiling heights below 6′4″ in towns where underpinning isn’t economically viable.
+If one of those applies, spend the money on an addition or a different project—basement finishing isn’t always the right move just because the space exists.

 Frequently Asked Questions